DustyDogCodex/DustyDogCodex/README.md

 <h3 align="center">🌱 I’m currently also learning Typescript and Next.JS!</h3>

 <p align="center">Thanks for visiting my GitHub Profile!
 I look forward to hearing from you soon!
-In the meantime, here's a VERY relatable and funny gif as your reward for looking through my profile :) Have a great rest of your day!</p>
+In the meantime, here's a VERY relatable and funny gif :) Have a great rest of your day!</p>

 <div align="center">
     <img